 The district is excited and proud to share its story, especially given the challenges of being a relatively small district (3000 students) with a very diverse and economically challenged population (20 different languages and 54% free and reduced lunch).

-This NSBA tech site visit is geared more for school board members and district leadership positions.
-In addition to the topics listed below, this is a perfect opportunity for these leaders to see and learn what digital conversion is all about, and understand the commitments necessary to replicate this work in their own district.
+This NSBA tech site visit will have the same look and feel as the district annual Digital Conversion Symposium.
+In addition to the topics listed below, this is a perfect opportunity for attendees to see and learn what digital conversion is all about, and understand the commitments necessary to replicate this work in their own district.